matthewscharles/instrument-maker/README.md

 ## JSON file format

 I'm keen for this to use the JSON format to promote compatibility with other platforms.
 I use the PuRestJson external available for Pd, which works OK.
 Considering writing a parser with Vanilla objects, but really, is that going to end well?
-Suggestions gratefully received.

-Note: Pd's native `[textfile]` object treats commas as carriage returns.
-This was a pain working with .scl files that had commas in the comments, but at as long as I disallow that in this context, maybe it'd actually be an advantage for processing the arrays?
+Update: yes, turns out that the `[text]` object is great for this!!
+Haven't tried it with nested structures yet but I don't see why it should be a problem.